+While everyone uses defense mechanisms, Freud believed that overuse of them may be problematic.
 There are several different types of defense mechanisms.
 For instance, in repression, anxiety-causing memories from consciousness are blocked.
 As an analogy, let's say your car is making a strange noise, but because you do not have the money to get it fixed, you just turn up the radio so that you no longer hear the strange noise.
 Eventually, you forget about it.
 Similarly, in the human psyche, if a memory is too overwhelming to deal with, it might be repressed and thus removed from conscious awareness (Freud, 1920).
 This repressed memory might cause symptoms in other areas.

 Another defense mechanism is reaction formation, in which someone expresses feelings, thoughts, and behaviors opposite to their inclinations.
-In the above example, Joe made fun of a gay peer while himself being attracted to males.
 In regression, an individual acts much younger than their age.
 For example, a four-year-old child who resents the arrival of a newborn sibling may act like a baby and revert to drinking out of a bottle.
 In projection, a person refuses to acknowledge her own unconscious feelings and instead sees those feelings in someone else.
 Other defense mechanisms include rationalization, displacement, and sublimation.